bclnet/ExcelTrans/README.md

 ## ColumnValueKind
-*Values for the ColumnValue Command*
+*Values for the ColumnValue command*

 Enum            | Description
 ---             | ---
 AutoFit         | Set the column width from the content of the range.
 The minimum width is the value of the ExcelWorksheet.defaultColumnWidth property.
 Note: Cells containing formulas are ignored since EPPlus don't have a calculation engine.
 Wrapped and merged cells are also ignored.